State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Evaluations

 \subsection{Execution Time Evaluation}

 This section presents the execution time evaluation for training and recognition.
-For the evaluation, we generate 35 sequences, fixing $d_{min} = d_{max} =2$, $l_{min} =1$, $l_{max} =10$, and $T$ is not fixed {\it a priori}.
-Using the generated data, we compare training time and recognition time while changing the number of training data.
-The training time results are shown in \Figref{fig:TrainingTime}.
-The $x$-axis shows the number of training data\Mod{, and t}he $y$-axis shows the execution time for training. \Mod{The upper, middle, and bottom lines represent the results of IS-HSMM, \Mod{ILP-HSMM}, and HSMM, respectively.} Results show that three graphs are mostly increasing parallel, which shows that the difference between the results of HSMM and IS-HSMM, and the difference between the results of HSMM and \Mod{ILP-HSMM} are both of a certain degree.
-Therefore, the training time of IS-HSMM and \Mod{ILP-HSMM} requires additional time, but the amount of the additional time does not increase exponentially.
+For the evaluation, we generate 35 sequences, fixing $d_{min} = d_{max} =2$, $l_{min} =1$, {and} $l_{max} =10$, {where} $T$ is not fixed {\it a priori}.
+Using the generated data, we compare {the} training time and recognition time while changing the number of training data.
+The training time results are {presented} in \Figref{fig:TrainingTime}.
+The $x$-axis shows the number of training data{.
+T}he $y$-axis shows the execution time for training.
+The upper, middle, and bottom lines {respectively} present the results of IS-HSMM, ILP-HSMM, and HSMM.
+Results show that three graphs are mostly increasing parallel, which shows that the difference between the results of HSMM and IS-HSMM, and the difference between the results of HSMM and ILP-HSMM are both of a certain degree.
+Therefore, the training time of IS-HSMM and ILP-HSMM requires additional time, but the amount of the additional time does not increase exponentially.

 Similarly, the execution time for recognition is shown in \Figref{fig:RecognitionTime}.
-The $x$-axis shows the number of test data, and the $y$-axis shows the execution time for recognition.
-The upper, middle, and bottom lines represent the results of IS-HSMM, \Mod{ILP-HSMM}, and HSMM, respectively.
-Results say that the amount of the additional time for recognition does not increase exponentially to the same degree as training.
-Stated differently, both evaluation results of training time and recognition time reveal that it does not cause any \Mod{serious} problem\Mod{s} for the the execution times.
+The $x$-axis shows the number of test data{.
+T}he $y$-axis shows the execution time for recognition.
+The upper, middle, and bottom lines {respectively} present the results of IS-HSMM, ILP-HSMM, and HSMM.
+Results {show} that the amount of the additional time for recognition does not increase exponentially to the same degree as training.
+Stated differently, both {the} evaluation results of training time and recognition time reveal that it {causes no severe difficulty} for the execution times.